berensp/berensp.github.io/pages/cycling/cycling.md

 ---
 <img src="/assets/og/marin.ride.bw.png" width="50%" height="50%">

 My preferred means of soaking in the great outdoors whilst spiking serotonin and dopamine.
+(Alas, I don't allocate the time for it these days and so I end up [running](/run/).)

 ## Some favorite rides
 - [Alpine Dam](/alpine-dam/)